Bryanhalambeck/expense-analysis/README.md

 ---

 ### ✅ **Finalized Analyses in This README**

 - **📊 Category Benchmark Heatmap**
-  A full cross-department analysis showing which teams are overspending or underspending in each category based on custom benchmark tiers.
-  → This gave a clear, visual starting point to identify departments or categories that may need deeper review.
+  Cross-department view of overspending/underspending vs. benchmark tiers.

 - **🧾 Detailed Analysis: Sales – Office Supplies**
-  A targeted breakdown of one flagged department-category pair.
+  Investigation of one flagged department-category pair.
-  → Included z-score outlier detection for employees and vendors, weekend/holiday timing checks, vendor concentration, and transaction-level anomalies.

 These two analyses are fully complete, visualized, and documented in this README — showcasing the end-to-end workflow I developed.